PeterCamilleri/CX16/tools/README.md

 well as the steps that need to be taken to get around a couple of glitches I encountered along the way.

-### Using include files in assembler:

-A very useful feature of the assembler is the ability to include files.
-When this is done, the text if the included file is essentially read into the current file at the point of inclusion.
-This allow the easy use of definitions, macros, and other resources from other sources.

-To use include files they need to use the include statement:

-    .include "my_file.i65"

-The include statement can also include pathing information to allow the assembler to find the file.
-Note the use of forward slash characters even though this example was run under Windows which normally uses the back-slash character for file pathing.

-    .include "../utilities/assist_16/set_16.i65"

-This example uses a relative path.
-The use of absolute paths are discouraged since this makes it far more difficult to build the code an another machine.

-To actually perform the include step, the assembler program must first be able to locate that file.
-There are a number of places that include files may exist in order to make this work.
-They are:

-* In the same folder as the file(s) that use it.
-* Via the path specified in the include statement.
-* In a folder named in a "-I <folder>" option on the command line.
-* In a folder listed in the environment variable CA65_INC.
-* In a folder named "asminc" of the folder defined in the environment variable CC65_HOME.

 *Needs a lot of rework to make sense*